Psilocybin and the brain

 Normal role

-The neocortex, especially the associative parts in the frontal and parietal cortex, is where abstract thinking, self-awareness, planning and meaning-making take place.
-Within the default mode network (DMN) the medial prefrontal cortex and the posterior cingulate cortex form nodes that direct your self-image, reflection and inner dialogue.
-At rest, this network dominates, while it is suppressed during external tasks.
+The neocortex, especially the associative areas in the frontal and parietal cortex, is where abstract thought, self-awareness, planning, and meaning-making take place.
+Within the default mode network (DMN) The medial prefrontal cortex and the posterior cingulate cortex form hubs that govern your self-image, reflection, and internal dialogue.
+This network dominates at rest, while it is suppressed during external tasks.

 Receptor density